School Breakfast Program

 2019 National School Breakfast Week Contest

-Please join us, participate in the contest, and help us promote the importance of child nutrition and its impact on learning.
-The contest is open to Ohio schools participating in the food program.
+Please join us, participate, and help us promote the importance of USDA Child Nutrition Programs and its impact on learning.
+The contests are open to Ohio schools participating in the food program.
 Check out the following contest details: